digital-medicine-research-group-UNAV/RNACOREX/Library/RNACOREX_2.0/readme.md

 # RNACOREX 2.0

 RNACOREX 2.0 is a package that extracts coregulation networks associated to a specific phenotype.
-The networks are composed of interactions between mRNA, miRNA and lncRNA.
+The networks are composed of interactions between mRNAs, miRNAs and lncRNAs.
 The package uses a hybrid approach, combining expert information from well-known databases such as TargetScan [1], DIANA [2] and miRTarBase [3] for mRNA-miRNA interactions, GeneRIF [4] for mRNA-mRNA interactions and NPInter [5], LNCRNASNP [6] and LNCBook [7] for lncRNA related interactions, with an empirical analysis of expression data.
 The package develops Conditional Linear Gaussian Classifiers (CLGs) in order to identify the most relevant set of interactions associated to specific pathologies and classify new samples.

 ## Requirements